-GRADUATE STUDENTS

-Applicants seeking to gain admission to one of TLU's graduate programs must submit an application for admission as a graduate student.
+GRADUATE STUDENTS Applicants seeking to gain admission to one of TLU's graduate programs must submit an application for admission as a graduate student.
 Applicants interested in gaining admission to a concurrent graduate program and who hold a bachelor's degree from another accredited institution must first apply to TLU and submit the required documents listed below.

-Required Documents for the Master of Accountancy, Master of Science in Data Analytics, and Master of Athletic Training:

-- TLU Application - Official transcript(s) from every institution attended (including dual credit)-even if no credit was earned, a transcript is required - Supplemental Program Form (includes essay question related to your professional goals) - Graduate Addendum - One academic and one professional recommendation (only required for Athletic Training)

-Required Documents for the Master of Arts in Education:
+Required Documents for the Master of Accountancy, Master of Science in Data Analytics, and Master of Athletic Training: - TLU Application (includes an essay question on professional goals) - Official transcript(s) from every institution attended (including dual credit)-even if no credit was earned, a transcript is required - Graduate Addendum, available to students upon submission of the application - One academic and one professional recommendation (only required for Athletic Training) Required Documents for the Master of Arts in Education: